sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/testing_web_code.md

 # Testing web code

-This is the implementation of our [Testing Principles](testing_principles.md) for all code (TypeScript, stylesheets, ...) used on the web, such as our webapp, browser extension, shared code, or Sourcegraph extensions.
+This is the implementation of our [Testing Principles](testing_principles.md) for all code (TypeScript, stylesheets, ...) used on the web, such as our webapp, browser extension, or shared code.

 ## General Goals